 You may have to use a propane grill, regular barbecue grill, or camp stove if you lose your electricity.
 Make sure you have all related supplies like briquettes or propane ready to go.
 Also, be sure to use these kinds of emergency cooking substitutes outside only.

 Matches, several flashlights, lanterns, extra batteries, candles, a weather radio (or regular radio or both), extra blankets and comforters, sleeping bags for everyone, snow shovels, rock salt for the sidewalks and driveway, kitty litter for the trunk of the car are some of the necessary items you'll want to have plenty of on hand.
-Make sure you keep listening for weather information on the battery-operated radio in case they are calling for people in your area to evacuate.

 Medications and First Aid